Shritej24c/Shritej24c/README.md

-### Hi there 👋
+### Hello World 👋

-I wish to teach Machines for a living!
+I teach Machines for a living!
 Currently, pursuing my second master's in Data Science.

 Graduated from IIT Madras in Biological Engineering where I worked on some cool AI projects in the field of Biotechnnology and Healthcare!